iyashk/DSA-Project/README.md

 ## Queue Implementations:

+Implementation of the QUEUE Data Structure has been done using tow approaches: (1) Arrays and (2) Linked List.
 The program asks for the user to perform some operations and it displays them as follows:

 <p>
 <img height = 200 width = auto src="https://github.com/iyashk/DSA-Project/blob/main/img/Queue.png?raw=true" />